Nemowang2003/MAA-Manager/README.md

 ## TODO

+- Place all of the `example.*` files somewhere else.

+- Add comments and type annotations for Skland daily sign up, maybe refactor.

+- Create a json schema for the config file.

-Looking forward to deploy on something like waitress.
+- Looking forward to deploy on something like waitress.